 “But you know who was there.
 And you know that some of the people that were there were that kid…” George has fallen silent again. “… and you just let them go?”
 Still no answer.
 “You found me!
 You saw what they did to me!
 You know the whole story.
 How could you just let them go?”
 I say, my voice quivering.

-“I tried, Ana.”
-He says, desperation in his voice.
+“I tried, Ana,” he says, desperation in his voice.
 “I tried to pursue them the best that I could, but somebody knew that Vincent was there.
 Every time I went to go investigate a lead, I got a threat against Vincent.
-Ever since my father died, my mother made me swear to protect him… I had to protect him Ana… I had to…” his voice trails off.
+Ever since my father died, my mother made me swear to protect him… I had to protect him Ana… I had to…” His voice trails off.

-Was the whole world against me?
+Was the entire world against me?
 I was the victim.
 I was the one that was raped, beaten, and burned.
 Was everybody against me?
 Did I have no one in my corner?
 Not my parents?
 The school?
 The community?
 The owner of the ranch where I was tortured?
 Not even the fucking police?
 Would the doctors there have even bothered to try to save my life if they hadn’t been bound by the Hippocratic oath?
 This can’t be real.
 This absolutely, positively can’t be real.
 Who did I piss off in a past life to deserve this kind of treatment?
 At 15, no less?

 “Ana… I…” Yeah, I would be at a loss for words, too, you bastard.

 “I was raped, Officer Sullivan,” I say, flatly.
 I hear an almost inaudible groan on the other end.
 Yeah, I know.
 I didn’t tell anybody but dear-old-pretend-Dad, and look where that got me.
-So of course you didn’t know.
+So of course, you didn’t know.
 “I was raped by the son of one of Green Valley’s upstanding well-off citizens.
 And when I told my stepfather and we went to confront my accuser, he denied it.
 He said it was consensual.
 He told his girlfriend that I lied on him, and she told her friends, and they told their friends, and the next thing I know, I’m being dragged naked from the trunk of a car to be beaten and burned by hooded strangers.

-“The only reason why I was able to connect the two incidents is because one—only one—of my attackers spoke to me and told me why this was happening to me… and I recognized her voice.
-They spit on me, they laughed at me, they urinated on me.
+“The only reason I was able to connect the two incidents is because one—only one—of my attackers spoke to me and told me why this was happening to me… and I recognized her voice.
+They spit on me; they laughed at me; they urinated on me.
 I remember every slap, every kick, and every punch.
 Thank God I only remember one burn, because I passed out from the pain—and woke up in the hospital three-weeks later.
 The doctors told me that I had been attacked and that I had lost my rapist’s baby—a baby I didn’t even know I was carrying.
 I tried to get away, and even my parents couldn’t afford me that luxury.